microsoft/typespec/packages/website/src/docs/language-basics/models.md

 ### Extends

 Sometimes you want to create an explicit relationship between two models, for example when you want to emit class definitions in languages which support inheritance.
 The `extends` keyword can be used to establish such a relationship.
-It is also used extensively with `interface` to compose from existing interface building blocks.

 ```cadl
 model Animal {